How To Walk Away From Someone You Love

 Getting help from a therapist

-Sorting out whether you want to stay in your current relationship or leave can be a difficult thing to do alone and finding support from a family member or professional may be beneficial.
+Deciding whether you want to stay in your current relationship or leave can be a difficult thing to do alone and finding support from a family member or professional may be beneficial.
 That’s why some people choose to turn to a therapist for support and guidance, rather than friends and family members, who may not be impartial.
 Their job is to provide a safe, nonjudgmental space with a policy where you can express and process your emotions.
-They can help you take a more objective view of your relationship and you and your partner’s habits and behaviors so you can see the situation clearly and make an informed choice.
-In addition, if the effects of past trauma or symptoms of a mental health condition are making it more difficult for you to find contentment in or make decisions about your relationship, they can also help you address these.
+They can help you take a more objective view of your relationship and you and your partner’s love, habits, and behaviors so you can see the situation clearly and make an informed choice.
+In addition, if the effects of past trauma or symptoms of a mental health condition are making it more difficult for you to find contentment in love or make decisions about your relationship, they can also help you address these.

 Some people find meeting with a therapist in person intimidating, while others have trouble attending appointments due to busy schedules or transportation inaccessibility.
 In cases like these, online therapy can represent a viable alternative.
 With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist with whom you can meet via phone, video call, and/or online chat from the comfort of home or anywhere you have an internet connection.
 Research suggests that virtual and in-person therapy may be “equally effective, " meaning you can typically choose the best format for you.